-The Ministers 2020-21 Statement of Expectations will be available here soon.
+The Ministers 2020-21 Statement of Expectations is available on the ACT Legislation Register

 Statement of Operational Intent

-- procedures for the oversight and management of risk within the office; and
+- procedures for the oversight and management of risk within the office

 - any other matter related to strategic planning for the office prescribed by regulation.